imforster/imforster/README.md

 *   🌍  I'm based in Vancouver BC, Canada

 ## Mission
 I am committed to making a meaningful impact by creatively solving challenging problems.
 I thrive on continuous learning and seek to inspire others through my work.
-I believe in fostering an environment of respect and inclusivity, where diverse viewpoints are valued and safety is paramount.
+I believe in fostering an environment of respect and inclusivity, where diverse viewpoints are valued.

 I embrace flexibility in my approach, understanding the importance of both hard work and joyful engagement.
 I view mistakes as stepping stones for growth, constantly evolving and improving.
 My mission is not only personal success but also to contribute to a world where innovation, empathy, and collaboration drive positive change.